sumonbis/Uncertainty-in-DNN/README.md

-# Uncertainty-in-DNN
-Quantifying Uncertainty in Random Search for DNNHyperparameter Optimization using a First Order Type
+# Quantifying Uncertainty in Random Search for DNNHyperparameter Optimization using a First Order Type

+Hyperparameter  optimization  is  a  difficult  problem  in  developingdeep  learning  applications.
+Recently,  random  search  strategy  has  been  provenas an efficient technique for optimizing certain hyperparameters.
+However, pro-grammers can not overtly represent uncertainty of the random hyper-parametervalues while performing a random search.
+In this project, we utilize a first or-der type Uncertain<T> to approximate the distributions of the hyperparametersso that programmers can pick values with certain confidence.
+Using this type torepresent uncertainty of random hyper-parameters allow us to easily propagatethis uncertainty through computations, perform statistical tests on distributionswithout resorting to complicated statistical concepts, and determine uncertain hy-perparameter value in required significance level.

+Keywords - Uncertainty, DNN, hyperparameter, optimization, machine-learning